 A two-hour tour throughout the Lower East Side, covering immigration history, socialist politics, labor unions, the rise and fall of the Jewish Gangsters and more!
 So nu, what are you waiting for!?

-A fascinating tour of the first and most famous Jewish neighborhood in America.
-From the first Sephardic settlers in the 17th century to the German and Central European Jews who arrived in the mid-19th century.
-Then “the unwashed masses” of Eastern European Ashkenazi Jews in the last decades of the 1800s and first decades of the 1900s.
-Traces of their epic struggle to assimilate are scattered throughout the LES and our powerful and passionate tour guide will tell all.
+A fascinating tour of the most famous Jewish neighborhood in America.
+From the first Sephardic settlers in the 17th century through the German and Central European Jews who arrived in the mid-19th century to the “unwashed masses” of Eastern European Ashkenazi in the 1890s, all of these communities have stories in the Lower East Side.
+Trace their epic struggle to assimilate with our powerful and passionate tour guide.

 Tour visits the following sites (exteriors only) –

 - the Forward Building

 - East Broadway Mikvahs and other Jewish-Service buildings